mritunjaysharma394/vowpal-wiki/C#.md

 This is a tutorial for the new Vowpal Wabbit C# binding.
-Here's a list of the major features:
+Here's a list of major features:

 * Very efficient serialization from managed to native space using runtime compilation.
 * Declarative specification of example data structure.